.NET HELP

 Introduction to the IList

 IList is a part of the .NET Framework's Collections namespace.
 It is a non-generic collection interface that provides the blueprint for a collection of objects that can be individually accessed by their index.
 Unlike arrays, IList allows for a dynamic number of object value elements, meaning you can add or remove elements from the collection as needed.
 It serves as the base interface for all non-generic lists in the .NET Framework, offering a way to manage a collection of objects in a more flexible manner than arrays.
-We'll learn about the IList interface and IronPDF library in this tutorial.
+We'll learn about the IList interface and the IronPDF C# PDF Library in this tutorial.

 Understanding the IList Interface